 You’re going to appreciate all the money and calories you save by making Strawberry Yogurt Salad Dressing at home.
 Try it served over vacuum-packed romaine lettuce, fresh spinach or salad greens combined with homemade trail mix, blue cheese or feta, sliced avocados and/or dried cranberries.

-Strawberry Yogurt Salad Dressing has been an obsession with me for a couple years now.
+Strawberry Yogurt Salad Dressing has been an obsession with me for a couple of years now.
 I used to empty the shelf at Walmart anytime they had it in stock.
 However, my conscience bothers me when I read the ingredient list and look at the price.
 Attempts to create my own version at home were never quite good enough–until now.

 Recently, while updating blog posts from the past, I was reminded of the dressing recipe attached to an old post entitled “Sophisticate Your Salad with Radicchio.”
 After some experimentation, this version of Strawberry Yogurt Salad Dressing was born.

-Why Cook the Strawberries?
+Why cook the strawberries?

-- Cooking the strawberries results in dressing that stays fresh longer (at least two weeks), has better texture, and boasts a concentrated strawberry flavor.
+- Cooking the strawberries results in dressing that stays fresh longer (at least two weeks), has a better texture, and boasts a concentrated strawberry flavor.
 Microwave the berries to cook them quickly.
 No stirring needed.
 Of course, you can cook them on the stove if you prefer.

 - Using frozen berries means they are conveniently available any time of the year.
 Buy strawberry pieces to save money.

-About the Yogurt:
+About the yogurt:

 - Yogurt gets thicker as it chills.
 Consequently, don’t hesitate to add more water if your dressing is too thick after refrigeration.

-How To Make Strawberry Yogurt Salad Dressing:
+How to make Strawberry Yogurt Salad Dressing: